bradjohansen/jekyll-netlify-boilerplate/pages/index.md

 permalink: /
 section: home
 intro_paragraph: >-
   My name is **Brad Johansen** and this is my personal blog.
-I write about finance, policy and politics.
+I write about what I think I know.
 You can follow me on twitter [here](https://twitter.com/brad_johansen).
 ---